krishaamer/green-filter-research/research/literature/sustainability.md

 -   @hanEmbeddingNaturebasedSolutions2022 identifies nature-based
     solutions “land re-naturalization (such as afforestation and wetland restoration)”
+-   @leprovostSupplyMultipleEcosystem2022 study shows *biodiversity* as
+    one key factor to maintain delivery of ecosystem services.
 -   @noriegaResearchTrendsEcosystem2018 attempts to quantify the
     ecosystem services (ES) provided by insects.
 While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science